 Don't wait half an hour to get the party started.
-The Spin Chill spins cans and bottles in ice to increase heat transfer and get your drinks cold 20 times faster than usual.
+The SpinChill spins cans and bottles in ice to increase heat transfer and get your drinks cold 20 times faster than usual.
 The spinning does not shake the container and actually results in less foam than usual.

-Ty Parker and Trevor Abbott began the Spin Chill adventure during the summer of 2013 in Gainesville, FL.
+Ty Parker and Trevor Abbott began the SpinChill adventure during the summer of 2013 in Gainesville, FL.

-Multiple times during our college career we'd run into the problem of having with warm beers with only one way to cool them down: throw them in ice water and wait.
-Thus, we decided to use our knowledge of heat transfer and love of cold beers to create the first Spin Chill prototype.
+Many times during their college career they'd had warm beers and only one way to cool them down: throw them in ice water and wait.
+They decided to use our knowledge of heat transfer and love of cold beers to solve this problem by creating the first SpinChill prototype.